Blooverh/Java-DataStructs-Algorithms-LeetCode/PythonDataStructsAndAlgo/Notes.md

 #### Implementing a dynamic array
 >  The key is to provide means to grow the Array A that stores all the elements of a list.
 When an array is full and we append an element to the list we have to create a new array and copy the elements of previous array to the new array
 >> A common used rule is for the new array to have twice the capacity of the existing array.

+### Amortize Analysis of dynamic arrays

+> Amortization -> we can show that performing a sequence of such append operations on a dynamic array is actually efficient.
+To perform an *amortized analysis* we use an accounting technique where we view the computer as a coin operated appliance that requires the payment of 1 cyber-dollar for a constant amount of computing time.

+> Using a *fixed* increment for each resize of the array, and thus an arithmatic progression of intermidiate array sizes, results in an overall time that is quadratic in the number of operations.

+### Memory Usage and Shrinking the an array

+> Another consequence of the rule of a geometric increase in capacity when appending to a dynamic array is that the final array size is guranteed to be proportional to the overall number of elements.
+That is, the data structure uses O(n) memory which is very desirable property for a data structure.

+## Efficiency of Python's Sequence types
+### Python's List and Tuple class

+> *Nonmuttating* behaviors of the list class are precisely those that are supported by the tuple class, since tuples are immutable (non changeable)

+> Tuples are more memory efficient than lists because they are immutable; thus, there is no need for an underlying dynamic array with surplus capacity.